hucario/genericplayer/readme.md

+DUDE YOUR NEXT TASK IS GETTING BUTTONS TO WORK / LINK THEM TO EXTENSIONS DO THIS WHEN YOU WAKE UP
+THANK YOU FOR YOUR ATTENTION FUTURE SELF

+I SWEAR IF THIS ENDS UP IN A COMMIT I WILL MENTALLY SIGH AND MOVE ON

 yea the repo name is GenericPlayer but the project name before uploading this was NewAnesidora so it's still called that like everywhere

 # NewAnesidora